 But how do you use portrait mode in the most effective way?
 All you need is an understanding of the mode’s strengths and weaknesses combined with a willingness to experiment.

 Portrait mode is an iPhone camera setting that simulates a shallow depth-of-field effect.
 This means that part of your shot (the subject) will be in sharp focus, while the rest of your shot (the background) will be out of focus.
 This blur effect makes your subject pop into the frame and stand out in the viewer’s eye.

 Unfortunately, no. Apple lists the following iPhones as capable of supporting Portrait mode: iPhone XR, iPhone XS, iPhone XS Max, iPhone X, iPhone 8 Plus, and iPhone 7 Plus.

-For this reason, iPhone models without two cameras are unable to support Portrait mode.
+For this reason, iPhone models without two cameras are unable to support Portrait mode, excluding the iPhone XR.

 Portrait mode rule one: Have good lighting